murderteeth/rarity-masterwork/README.md

 ```ts
 await masterwork.craft(masterworkToken, summoner, 0)
 ```
-For a bonus on craft checks, specify bonus materials, +1 for every 20 mats:
+To speed up crafting specify bonus materials.
+You get +1 to your craft score for every 20 mats:
 ```ts
 await masterwork.craft(masterworkToken, summoner, ethers.utils.parseEther('80')) //for a +4 bonus
 ```